wustl-oncology/immuno_lsf_wdl_compute1/README.md

 3. Clean scratch dirctory after pipeline run

-   The immuno pipeline write numerous temperary files while running, and these files take up a lot of space in the scratch directory.
+   The immuno pipeline writes a lot of temperary files while running, and these files take up a lot of space in the scratch directory.
 When testing the pipeline for the first time we recommend keeping all temperary files in the scratch directory.
-After testing, it is recommended to change the following in the `run_immuno_compute1.sh` file to erase temperary files from the scratch directory:
+After testing, it is recommended to change the following in the `cloud-workflows/manual-workflows/run_immuno_compute1.sh` file to erase temperary files from the scratch directory:
    ```
-   # change all instances of
+   # To keep all temperary files in the scratch directory, change ALL instances of
    --clean NO
    # to
    --clean YES
    ```

 ### Directory setup
-The script to launch the pipeline `run_immuno_compute1.sh` depends strongly on the structure of the following directory setup (except for `raw data`, paths to your raw data is set in the `yamls`).
+The script to launch the pipeline `cloud-workflows/manual-workflows/run_immuno_compute1.sh` depends strongly on the structure of the following directory setup (except for `raw data`, paths to your raw data is specified in the `yamls`).
 The setup of your directory should look something like this:
 ```
-hcc1395_immuno_analysis_directory/
+hcc1395_immuno_working_directory/
 │
 ├── cloud-workflows/
 │   ├── manual-workflows/